Friday, January 30, 2009

 Monday, January 26, 2009

-A Day With Disney & More
+A Day with Disney & more

 I am generally in the mean mom category because I don't let Zach watch TV all day.
 Well, today his dream came true.

 He crawled into my bed this morning and said he felt dizzy.
-My first thought was "oh crap"; the stomach flu has been going around.
+My first thought was "oh crap," the stomach flu has been going around.
 Sure enough, a few minutes later he was trying to make it to the bathroom.

 So we took a sick day and he got to watch the Disney channel all day long.
 Luckily the morning bathroom episode was a one time event.
 Now we get to wait and see who comes down with it next.

 Ethan too has been a little under the weather.
 He has had a runny nose.
-No big deal except after a couple of wipes he needs a touch up on this....
+No big deal except after a couple of wipes he needs a touch up on this...

-Every morning for the last week before I'm even out of bed he brings me an eyeliner pencil to draw him a moustache.
+Every morning for the last week before I'm even out of bed he brings me an eyeliner pencil to draw him a mustache.
 As it fades throughout the day or if we are heading out he wants a touch up.
 I seriously don't know where he comes up with this stuff.
 I was able to convince him that it was better not to sport the 'stache at church.

 Make Way For The Queen

-More Ethan Antics-
+More Ethan antics--

 He likes to take the mobile off Graham's bed and wear it as a crown.

-Then he'll go and put my shoes on and say,"Make Way for the Queen!"
+Then he'll go and put my shoes on and say, "Make way for the queen!"

 If he weren't the such a complete boy all the rest of the time this might concern me.

-He's a true rough rider he even rode the broom around the house today with nothing on from the waist down.
+He's a true rough rider-- he even rode the broom around the house today with nothing on from the waist down.
 And before that he was shirtless for a photo shoot.

 Sunday, January 25, 2009